 In the study, participants rated people wearing sunglasses as less likeable, and people whose eyes were obstructed by hair as both less competent and less influential.

 Tinder’s resident sociologist Dr. Jessica Carbino explained that being able to see someone’s eyes is an indicator of trustworthiness.
 In other words, if you’re hiding your eyes, you may be hiding something else too.
+Those aren't doing you any favors.

 12) Boost Your Trustworthiness